kpsdev1/The-Recipe-Blog/README.md

 - - -

 ## Credits
-- Django For begginers book, I wish i had read this book before i started the project as it would have made everything so much easier, I had most of the project done before i started to read this book but after reading the first 8 chapters i decided to go back and add the **Wines** app to the project to test out what I had learned, this made me understand how to create simple class based views.
+- Django For begginers book, I wish I had read this book before I started the project as it would have made everything so much easier, I had most of the project done before i started to read this book but after reading the first 8 chapters i decided to go back and add the **Wines** app to the project to test out what I had learned, this made me understand how to create simple class based views.
 The first 4 chapters can be read [here](https://djangoforbeginners.com/introduction/).
 - Code Institutes **I Think I Can Blog** walk through was a great help, this really thought me the fundamentals of creating a project with django, I would have been totally lost without this.
 - Emmanuel Okiches youtube video for how to add an **active** class using djangos template lanuage.
 The video can be found [here](https://www.youtube.com/watch?v=e_D_hoJ1kAc).
 - Denis Ivy's Django Framework(3.0) crash course on youtube was a great help for me in creating this project, this is a briliant resourse if you are learning Django.
 The vidoes can be found [here](https://www.youtube.com/watch?v=xv_bwpA_aEA&list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO).
 - The Net Ninja's Django Tutorial on youtube is another great resource that helped me understand the framework, The youtube video series starts [here](https://www.youtube.com/watch?v=n-FTlQ7Djqc&list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc&index=1).
-- [Stack Overflow](https://stackoverflow.com/) is probably a developers best resource, this provide me with many answers to my questions.
+- [Stack Overflow](https://stackoverflow.com/) is probably a developers best resource, this provided me with many answers to my questions.
 - [W3schools](https://www.w3schools.com/) this was great for looking up forgotten **CSS** syntax and how to use it.
 - [bbcgoodfood](https://www.bbcgoodfood.com/) as some of the recipes came from this site.
 This site is a great resource for anyone who likes cooking.
 - [Unsplash](https://unsplash.com/) all images were take from unsplash